Vexed01/predeactor.github.io/_posts/2021-01-16-state-of-development-captcha.md

 So my first goal was, make something more sane, more clear, more performant, more trustable.
 And boom, from the idiot Captcher to the awesome Captcha cog!
 First, I called the first cog Captcher because of a problem that happens with cog and pip, which is used to install some things that can be useful for developers.
 Captcher and Captcha are depend of a library called "captcha", if I also call the folder that store all files for the cog, Python will refuse the code, because of some non importable thingy, so what did I do?
 I heavily copied the dependency's code into the cog's files and... yay, it work, a little victory!

 You didn't understand what I wrote?
-It's fine;..
+It's fine...

 ## Making the cog
 When I started writing the cog, everything was pretty fine, everything goes well, everything was... quite better, but here was my first mistake: I didn't made any road maps, any list to follow.